Criscape/tasklyapp/README.md

 Also, you need the mongo user password to connect the back-end application with the database, once you have the password, create an environment variable called TASKLY_PSW.

-To create an temporal environment variable on Ubuntu, you can use:
+To create a temporal environment variable on Ubuntu, you can use:

 ```sh
 $ export TASKLY_PSW=<password>